 Code This is the event handler module for user notifications.
 It can be bound to each event and can perform the action:

-• sendmail: Send an email to the user/token owner

-TODO:

-• sendsms: We could also notify the user with an SMS.
+- sendmail: Send an email to the user/token owner - sendsms: We can also notify the user with an SMS.

 The module is tested in tests/test_lib_events.py